alexandre-bernier/coro_workstations/README.md

 Makes sure the simulated workstation runs properly.
 This node:

-- makes the robot move a few centemeter from its current position in all axis using MoveIt;
+- makes the robot move a few centimeter from its current position in all axis using MoveIt;
 - closes and opens the gripper using MoveIt.

 ### test_hw_workstation

 Makes sure the hardware workstation runs properly.
 This node:

-- makes the robot move a few centemeter from its current position in all axis using MoveIt;
+- makes the robot move a few centimeter from its current position in all axis using MoveIt;
 - closes and opens the gripper using ROS topics;
 - subcribes to the force-torque sensor ROS topics.